seanpar203/set-card-game/README.md

 # Intro
 A FastAPI service that returns all the possible sets of the Set Card Game.

+A really interesting card game that's based on finding a set(3) cards that follow the current rules:

+1. They all have the same number or have three different numbers.
+2. They all have the same shape or have three different shapes.
+3. They all have the same shading or have three different shadings.
+4. They all have the same color or have three different colors.

+There's 4 attributes on each card and 3 possible values.

+Essentially an attribute on 3 cards have the same value, or they're all different.

 # Setup
 1. Pull this repository
 2. Make sure Docker is running
 3. run `make build`
 4. run `make run`
+5. service is now running on localhost:8000

 # Testing